sharc-lab/FPGA_ECE8893/2023_Spring/Lab1/README.md

 ## Part B: Complex Matrix Multiplication (70 points)
 Many applications in scientific computing and signal processing require working with not just the magnitude but also the phase.
 This information is aptly captured using complex numbers.
 Let's build on Part A and develop an accelerator to perform matrix multiplication with complex numbers.

 In this part of the lab, you are **not** provided with the trivial implementation.
-You need to implement the design first (can be trivial, ensure its functional correctness with the testbench provided, and then optimize the design to achieve at least **10x** speed-up while ensuring the resource utilization are all under 100%.
+You need to implement the design first (can be trivial), ensure its functional correctness with the testbench provided, and then optimize the design to achieve at least **10x** speed-up while ensuring the resource utilization are all under 100%.
 - `PartB/complex_matmul.cpp` is the top module of the accelerator that you need to modify.
 - `PartB/main.cpp` is the testbench.
 Do not change this file.